devYaoYH/Meta-Intellectual-Musings/README.md

 # Citations

-I would treat this collection of work as a blog and citing documents within this repository as aking to blog posts in whatever format one currently prefers.
+I would treat this collection of work as a blog and citing documents within this repository as akin to blog posts in whatever format one currently prefers.

-# Collaboration Policy

-There is currently no plan for public collaboration in this repository.
-However, if one wishes to correspond, one can reach me at devyaoyh@gmail.com.